 Demonstrate your Commitment to Excellence.
 Get Certified Today!

 If you are a pediatric emergency nurse who provides urgent and emergent nursing care to pediatric patients and their families, you'll want to learn more about becoming a CPEN®.
+Currently, more than 4,200 nurses hold the CPEN certification.
 Earning your CPEN credential demonstrates that you have extensive experience and the knowledge and abilities related to pediatric emergency nursing care beyond basic RN licensure.

 Having practiced at least 1,000 hours in pediatric emergency nursing practice as an RN in the past 24 months